Jessica Alba: Personal life

-Alba was raised a Catholic throughout her teenage years, but left the church because she felt she was being judged for her appearance, explaining:

-Older men would hit on me, and my youth pastor said it was because I was wearing provocative clothing, when I wasn't.
-It just made me feel like if I was in any way desirable to the opposite sex that it was my fault and it made me ashamed of my body and being a woman.
+Alba was raised a Catholic throughout her teenage years.
+After a four-year stint as a born-again Christian, she backed away from religion because she felt she was being judged for her appearance, explaining, "Older men would hit on me, and my youth pastor said it was because I was wearing provocative clothing, when I wasn't.
+It just made me feel like if I was in any way desirable to the opposite sex that it was my fault and it made me ashamed of my body and being a woman."

 Alba also had objections to the church's condemnations of premarital sex and homosexuality, and what she saw as a lack of strong female role models in the Bible, explaining: "I thought it was a nice guide, but it certainly wasn't how I was going to live my life."
 Her "religious devotion [began] to wane" at age 15 when she guest-starred as a teenager with gonorrhea in the throat in a 1996 episode of the television series Chicago Hope.
-Her friends at church reacted negatively to her role, making her lose faith in the church.
+Her friends at church reacted negatively to her role, making her lose faith in the Church.
 However, she has stated that she still holds a belief in God.

 While filming Dark Angel in January 2000, Alba began a three-year relationship with her co-star Michael Weatherly.
 Weatherly proposed to Alba on her 20th birthday, which she accepted.
 In August 2003, they announced that they had ended their relationship.
 In July 2007, Alba spoke out about the breakup, saying, "I don't know [why I got engaged].
 I was a virgin.
 He was 12 years older than me.
 I thought he knew better.
 My parents weren't happy.
 They're really religious.
 They believe God wouldn't allow the Bible to be written if it wasn't what they are supposed to believe.
 I'm completely different."